Biclique Reconfiguration in Bipartite Graphs: on bipartite graphs

-\begin{observation} $H$ is connected (and thus, its bipartition $\{V,E\}$ is unique). \end{observation} \begin{proof} Since each $e \in E$ is adjacent to all but two elements of $V$ and since $|V| \ge 5$, any two vertices $e, e' \in E$ of $H$ have a common neighbor in $V$.
+\begin{observation} $H$ is connected (and thus, its bipartition $\{V,E\}$ is unique). \end{observation} \begin{proof} Since each $e \in E$ is adjacent to $n-2$ elements of $V$ and since $n-2 > n/2$ by the assumption $n \ge 7$, any two vertices $e, e' \in E$ of $H$ have a common neighbor in $V$.
 Hence, all elements of $E$ belong to the same connected component of $H$.
-Since $G$ is not bipartite, it is not a star, and thus no vertex is incident to all edges in $G$.
+Since $G$ is non-bipartite, no vertex of $G$ is incident to all edges of $G$ (otherwise $G$ would be a subgraph of a star).
 This implies that each $v \in V$ is adjacent to at least one element of $E$ in $H$.
 Thus, $H$ is connected. \end{proof}